ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 [^status]

 [^status]:
-    The present version (-06) reflects the discussions at IETF 114.
+    The present version (-07) reflects the WGLC comments.
-    In particular, RFC 3339 is now updated with respect to the semantics of time zone offset `Z`.
+    In particular, information has been added to the Security Considerations section.

 --- middle